gcazaciuc/state-query/README.md

 4. Event sourcing
 5. And of course functional reactive programming approaches

+We model the UI state as a local database, made up of tables containing various pieces of information: entities retrieved from a server, components local state etc.

 The basic idea is to describe the data, the reads(queries) and the writes(mutations) using a declarative language.

+Components can make use of this of this declarative language to declare their data dependencies and data mutations they would like to perform.

-The queries will all be reactive and the UI components update automatically as the queries result change in real-time.
+The queries will all be **reactive** and the UI components update automatically as the queries result change in real-time.

-We synchronize in a declarative manner the data with remote endpoints(eg REST endpoint) or local data stores( eg save in localStorage).
+We perform side effects in a declarative manner: eg we sync the data with remote endpoints(eg REST endpoint) or local data stores( eg save in localStorage) or in any user defined way via pluggable adapters(provided by the framewor, third party or user defined).

 ## API design ideas